-What’s Simple Design Works experience with growth hubs?
+How has Simple Design Works worked with their local growth hubs?

-Our Growth Hub shares an office with the local Chamber of Commerce and the University of Wolverhampton’s Business Solutions Centre.
-Both provides advice and guidance on funding and other business growth support.
-We’ve popped in to see them on many occasions, to seek advice about funding for our clients and to attend networking and training events.
+Our growth hub shares building with the local Chamber of Commerce.
+Both offer funding advice and guidance, as well as other business growth support.
+We’ve consulted them on many occasions for funding advice for our clients.
 The facilities are fresh and modern, and the staff really friendly and helpful.
-If we need a quiet space to work, they have pods available to rent.
-We’re delighted!
+They have pods available to rent for when we need a quiet space to work.

 What is the small business charter?